-Instead of starting out by trying to secure a loan or line of credit for your company, trade credit can offer an easier solution to reach your initial credit-building goals.
-According to the Federal Reserve, 84% of businesses that applied for trade credit were approved for at least some financing.
+Instead of starting out by trying to secure a working capital loan or line of credit for your business, trade credit can offer an easier solution to secure short-term financing.
+According to the Federal Reserve, 84% of businesses that applied for trade credit (a.k.a. trade finance) were approved for at least some financing.
 Even the U.S. Small Business Administration (SBA) recommends trade credit as a smart option when you’re trying to establish business credit for the first time.

 What Is Trade Credit?

 Trade credit, also known as vendor credit, is a type of short-term financing that may be extended to your company by suppliers and service providers instead of traditional financial institutions.
 These short-term credit arrangements let your company buy now and pay later for goods or services.

 Any time your business accepts delivery of goods or supplies without making an immediate payment, it’s using trade credit.